httpwg/http-extensions/draft-ietf-httpbis-variants.md

 HTTP proactive content negotiation ({{!RFC7231}}, Section 3.4.1) is seeing renewed interest, both for existing request headers like Accept-Language and for newer ones (for example, see {{?I-D.ietf-httpbis-client-hints}}).

 Successfully reusing negotiated responses that have been stored in a HTTP cache requires establishment of a secondary cache key ({{!RFC7234}}, Section 4.1).
 Currently, the Vary header ({{!RFC7231}}, Section 7.1.4) does this by nominating a set of request headers.
+Their values collectively form the secondary cache key for a given response.

 HTTP's caching model allows a certain amount of latitude in normalising those request header field values, so as to increase the chances of a cache hit while still respecting the semantics of that header.
 However, normalisation is not formally defined, leading to divergence in cache behaviours.